What Tech Leaders Must Do In the Second-Half of 2020

 Learn more about upcoming events for tech leaders.

-John Stamos is a director in the Chicago office.
+John Stamos is a principal in the Chicago office.
 John has experience working with companies with in a variety of industries including manufacturing, high-tech and consumer packaged goods.
 During his tenure at Alexander Group, John has extensive experience leading large scale sales transformation engagements, enterprise program build-outs, global compensation redesign efforts, as well as targeted solutions across the Revenue Growth Model™.